Getting started

 1

-This is the first icon at the bottom of the screen.
-It is your home base.
+The first icon at the bottom of the screen.
+This is your home base.

 2